-Is buying a car with a credit card possible?
+Is it possible to buy a car with a credit card?

-While you can typically use a credit card for just about anything, car dealerships may not accept credit cards as a way to make the full payment on a car.
+While you can typically use a credit card for just about anything, car dealerships may not accept credit cards as a way to pay for a car’s full purchase price.
 Dealers may, however, accept a credit card for a car down payment or partial payment even if they limit full payments.

 For any credit card payment, the dealership may also charge you a fee to account for processing fees on their end.
-If you’re purchasing from a private seller, they’ll most likely not accept credit cards for any portion of the payment.
+If you’re purchasing from a private seller, they most likely will not accept credit cards for any portion of the payment.

 There are several risks to buying a car with a credit card.
-Most significantly, your interest will start to add up if you don’t have a plan to pay off your full statement balance.
+Most significantly, your interest will start to add up, especially if you don’t have a plan to pay off your full statement balance.
+The average interest rate for a car loan is significantly lower than the average credit card interest rate.
 This means using a card could quickly become more expensive.

 Dealerships may also impose certain restrictions that make paying with a card more difficult.
 These could include: